SqueakyBeaver/TransCrab/README.md

 Transcription using Whisper-rs

 # Running dev build
 Download a Whisper.cpp model from [here](https://huggingface.co/ggerganov/whisper.cpp/tree/main) to the root directory and name the file `model.bin`.
-I suggest one of the `tiny.en` models, since they use very little memory.
+I suggest one of the `tiny.en` or `base.en` models, since they use little memory.
 Add your discord token to `.env` run `cargo make start-dev` or `cargo run`